Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/pedestal_group.md

 and [Shrikes](../../stores/air_to_ground/missiles/shrike.md).

-For Mavericks, the spring-loaded TGT/MSL REJ position cycles through the available Mavericks currently selected and armed.
-If six Mavericks are equipped the station with the uncaged and active Maverick is cycled.
-To cycle the other station simply de-arm the active station, and select the other.
+For Mavericks, the spring-loaded TGT/MSL REJ position cycles through the available Mavericks that are currently selected and armed.
+If six Mavericks are equipped, the station with the uncaged and active Maverick is cycled.
+To cycle to the other station, simply de-arm the active station and select the other.
 The DF
 REJ position has no function.

 For Shrikes, TGT/MSL REJ turns off the weapon seeker entirely until released.
-The DF REJ position selects the WRCS mode for receiving a solution, while the center position uses the weapons own, less accurate seeker system instead.
+The DF REJ position selects the WRCS mode for receiving a solution, while the center position uses the weapon's own, less accurate seeker system instead.

 ### Band Switch